NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Uncertainty-aware Global Planning

 \subsection{Experimental Evaluation}

-\ph{System Setup} In order to evaluate our proposed framework, we performed high-fidelity simulation studies with a four-wheeled vehicle (Husky robot) and real-world experiments with a quadruped (Boston Dynamics Spot robot).
-Both robots are equipped with NeBula's custom sensing and computing systems~\cite{AutoSpot}, enabling high levels of autonomy and communication capabilities~\cite{Otsu2020}.
+In order to evaluate our proposed framework, we perform high-fidelity simulation studies with a four-wheeled vehicle (Husky robot) and real-world experiments with a quadruped (Boston Dynamics Spot robot).
+Both robots are equipped with custom sensing and computing systems, enabling high levels of autonomy and communication capabilities~\cite{Otsu2020}.
 The entire autonomy stack runs in real-time on an Intel Core i7 processor with 32 GB of RAM.
+The stack relies on a multi-sensor fusion framework.
+The core of this framework is 3D point cloud data provided by LiDAR range sensors mounted on the robots~\cite{LAMP}.
+We refer to our autonomy stack-integrated Spot as Au-Spot~\cite{AutoSpot}.